Niels-NTG/Mechanic-Miner-2023/README.md

 # Mechanic Miner 2023

 Mechanic Miner 2023 (MM23) is a co-creative game design tool that suggests game design ideas by exploring the source code of the game itself.
-It creates game mechanics from the game's source code using code reflection and evaluates these automatically using a game-playing algorithm driven by Go-Explore[^A. Ecoffet, J. Huizinga, J. Lehman, K. O. Stanley, and J. Clune, “First return, then explore,” Nature, vol. 590, no. 7847, p.
-580–586, Feb.
-2021.
-DOI: https://doi.org/10.1038/s41586-020-03157-9].
+It creates game mechanics from the game's source code using code reflection and evaluates these automatically using a game-playing algorithm driven by Go-Explore[^1].

 This repository contains the MM23 system as part of a Unity project applied to a simple 2D platformer.
 It demonstrates how MM23 can generate a diverse set of often novel solutions for this game within a time frame that suits iterative creative work.

-This work is part of a master thesis paper titled *Mechanic Miner 2023: Reflection-Driven Game Mechanic Discovery Powered by Go-Explore*[^To be published soon] authored by Niels NTG Poldervaart, Rob Saunders and Michael Cook.
-MM23 re-implements parts of the system described in a 2013 paper by Mike Cook, Simon Colton, Azalea Raad and Jeremy Gow titled *Mechanic Miner: Reflection-Driven Game Mechanic Discovery and Level Design*[^https://doi.org/10.1007/978-3-642-37192-9_29] (MM13) with a number of enhancements.
+This work is part of a master thesis paper titled *Mechanic Miner 2023: Reflection-Driven Game Mechanic Discovery Powered by Go-Explore*[^2] authored by Niels NTG Poldervaart, Rob Saunders and Michael Cook.
+MM23 re-implements parts of the system described in a 2013 paper by Mike Cook, Simon Colton, Azalea Raad and Jeremy Gow titled *Mechanic Miner: Reflection-Driven Game Mechanic Discovery and Level Design*[^3] (MM13) with a number of enhancements.
 Firstly, MM23 does not implement the procedural level generator which co-evolves levels with discovered game mechanics.
 Secondly, it’s implemented in Unity, a popular and robust game development environment, as opposed to Flixel.
 Thirdly, the number of supported data types and modifiers for TGMs has been expanded compared to MM13.
 Finally, the game-playing subsystem is driven by the state-of-the-art Go-Explore method.

 ## Prerequisites